wafna/kse/README.md

 ## Params

-Parameters are provided to prepared statements as setter functions that operate on the prepared statement.
+Parameters are provided to prepared statements as objects with that operate on the prepared statement.
 This scheme obviates the need for reflective code and minimizes the scope of JDBC parameter objects, improving performance.
 Extension methods are provided for JDBC types and can be easily added for custom types.

-Note in this example of a custom parameter that we use the *setNull* function to explicitly set SQL NULL when the value is null.
+Note in this example of a *Param* implementation that we use the *setNull* function to explicitly set SQL NULL when the value is null.
 Omitting this can lead to dire consequences.